Diabetes Program For My Patient

 Diabetic patients need help.
 It is too overwhelming a task to simply tell a patient to change their lifestyle without providing concrete support.
 The diabetic patient will not know the proper number of sets and reps of exercise to perform.
 They will not know the proper ratio of proteins/fats and carbohydrates needed in their diets.
 They may not even know what foods are carbohydrates.
 The diabetic patient population needs to be given support for a period of time that will allow proper habits to be formed.
+Our diabetic program is typically, at minimum, 8 weeks long.
+This provides us time to help the patient become independent with an exercise program, establish good eating habits, alter negative behaviors such as smoking/drinking, lose weight, and adopt a healthy routine.

 Don’t Let Your Patient Be A Statistic